How to Respond to Guest Reviews: A Hotelier’s In-Depth Guide

 Respond to Neutral Reviews: 4 Examples

-Neutral reviews include a mixed bag of feedback that when analyzed, can neither be considered as not having a strong positive nor negative note.
-In our Guest Experience Platform, neutral reviews are defined based on (1) the review score - anything scoring from 41 to 60 points on a scale up to 100 and (2) sentiment score - anything scoring 51 to 70 on the same scale.
+Neutral reviews include a mixed bag of feedback that, when analyzed, can neither be considered as not having a strong positive nor negative note.
+In our Guest Experience Platform, neutral reviews are defined based on (1) the review score - anything scoring from 41 to 60 points on a scale up to 100 and (2) the sentiment score - anything scoring 51 to 70 on the same scale.

 Responding to neutral reviews can be trickier than addressing positive or negative feedback.
-The information your guests provided can often be unclear.
+The information your guests provide can often be unclear.
 What does an average guest experience mean to them?
 How can you improve that?
 When replying, make sure to address the good, the bad, and the average from a neutral review.

 Here are some Do’s and Don’ts, including examples of neutral reviews and responses from Google and our platform.
 These are actual guest reviews and responses collected by TrustYou but have been edited for readability and privacy purposes.